-Textiles and Design is a study of fashion, fabrics and the manufacturing of clothing and accessories.
-Students will gain skills in investigating, experimenting, manufacturing, marketing and evaluating in relation to a variety of fabric skills and garment construction.
-Textiles is a practical course which offers many enjoyable "hands on" learning activities.
-The study provides students with a broad knowledge of the properties, performance and uses of textiles in which fabrics, colouration, yarns and fibres are explored.
+The study of Textiles Technology provides students with knowledge of the properties, performance and uses of textiles.
+They explore fabrics, yarns, fibres and colouration.
 Students examine the historical, cultural and contemporary perspectives on textile design and develop an appreciation of the factors affecting them as textile consumers.
-Students investigate the work of textile designers and make judgements about the appropriateness of design ideas, the selection of materials and tools and the quality of textile items.
-Textile projects will give students the opportunity to be creative, independent learners and to explore functional and aesthetic aspects of textiles.
+Students investigate the work of textile designers and make judgements about the appropriateness of design ideas, the selection of materials and tools, and the quality of textile items.
+Textile projects give students the opportunity to be creative, independent learners and to explore functional and aesthetic aspects of textiles.